ElkePutman/DLMIAproject2025/README.md

 Here we use the ProstateX dataset as an example.
 This dataset consists of T2-weighted prostate MRI, along with expert-annotation of four different prostate regions: transition zone, peripheral zone, urethra, and anterior fibromuscular stroma.

-1. Access to the ProstateX dataset:
-   Sign up in the [official ProstateX website](https://www.cancerimagingarchive.net/collection/prostatex/) and download the dataset.
-Partition it in training and testing dataset as :- trainVol, trainMask, testVol, testMask.
+First download the ACDC dataset and partition it in training and testing dataset as :- trainVol, trainMask, testVol, testMask.
 Put these folders under data directory.

+1. The data needs to be preprocessed before it can be used by the network.
       * Run the preprocessing script, which would generate train_npz folder containing 2D images in folder "data/", data list files in folder "lists/" and train.csv for overview.
 ```
 python preprocessing.py
 ```
-OR You can download our preprocessed dataset using this [link](https://drive.google.com/drive/folders/1qAkX34E_5kP-2pKDI0RChqWKfTNl1FVQ?usp=sharing).
-After downloading, copy the "lists" directory from utils to "/CSANet" path to store text files containing the names of all samples for each task.

 The directory structure of the whole project is as follows: